gokulmanohar/PES20-myCLUB-TOUR/docs/README.md

 ### Usage
-The files required for the proper execution is already provided in the directory.
-If any import error occurs please consider running,
+The `RUN.bat` is configured to locate the Python interpreter from *C:\Users\%USERNAME%\AppData\Local\Programs\Python\Python38\python.exe*.
+If there is a change in the path, consider changing it.
+Also if any import error occurs please consider running,
 ```
 pip install numpy
 pip install matplotlib